BeskarDev/nexus-rpg/docs/01-basic-rules/01-how-to-roll.md

 ### Durability Checks

 You must roll a Durability check, when some item you are wearing, carrying, or wielding is at the risk of being damaged.
-Each item has a corresponding Durability die based on its material or size.
-If nothing else is mentioned for an item, it is always assumed to have a d6 Durability die.
+Each item has a corresponding Durability die based on its material or size (see Item Durability for more details).

-If you roll a 1 or a 2 with your Durability check, a normal item gets damaged, or an already damaged item becomes destroyed.
-For more details, see the Weapon & Armor Properties section.
-You can attempt to repair damaged or destroyed items, as described in the Downtime section.

 ### Supply Checks